 Special Tips for Day 1 CPT students

-For F1 visa applicants, it is crucial to understand that behind every question from the visa officer, there is a more implicit, underlying question.
-Visa officers are not genuinely interested in your personal background; instead, they aim to confirm the legitimacy of your reasons for traveling to the US—whether for study, work, or tourism—and to evaluate whether you have any immigrant intents.
+For F-1 visa applicants, it is crucial to understand that behind every question from the visa officer, there is a more implicit, underlying question.
+Visa officers are not genuinely interested in your personal background; instead, they aim to confirm the legitimacy of your reasons for traveling to the U.S.—whether for study, work, or tourism—and to evaluate whether you have any immigrant intents.

 Thus, no matter how varied the questions may seem, they all ultimately revolve around this core purpose.
 As an F-1 visa applicant, it is essential during the interview to emphasize that your goal is to pursue education in the U.S. temporarily, not to immigrate.